 Illyan: Dying's easy.
 Living's hard.
 Let the son of a bitch stand his court-martial.
 Every last eternal minute of it.

-In Les Misérables, Valjean frees Inspector Javert, the man who hunted him for nearly 20 years of his life when the latter is captured and sure to be executed by La Résistance for spying on them.
-Valjean doesn't mean it to be cruel but for Javert it's the cruelest thing he could have done: it breaks his brain that he should owe his life to Valjean, whom he thought of only as a criminal and fugitive.
+In Les Misérables, Valjean frees Inspector Javert, the man who hunted him for nearly 20 years of his life, when the latter is captured and sure to be executed by La Résistance for spying on them.
+Valjean doesn't mean it to be cruel, but for Javert, it's the cruelest thing he could have done: it breaks his brain that he should owe his life to Valjean, whom he thought of only as a criminal and fugitive.
 The Cognitive Dissonance drives him to suicide.
-Borrowing a line from the musical adaptation:
+See the entry under Theatre.

 Sansa Stark convinces Joffrey to spare Ser Dontos by appealing to his sense of cruelty, telling him it would be far harsher to make him a fool than to have him killed.
 It kind of comes back to haunt her later.